opencor/libopencor-user-documentation/src/installation/fromSource.rst

 | **Note #1:** on Windows, ``cmake --build .`` must be replaced with ``cmake --build . --config Release``.
 | **Note #2:** this will generate a shared version of libOpenCOR.
 To generate a static version, ``cmake ..`` must be replaced with ``cmake -DSHARED_LIBS=OFF ..``.

-To test the installation, download and unzip `this file <../res/installation/cpptest.zip>`__, and then enter the following from a command prompt / terminal:
+To test the installation, download and unzip `this file <../res/installation/cpptest.zip>`__, and then enter the following on the command line:

 .. code-block:: bash